A tutorial on reproducing a predefined autocovariance function through AR models: Application to stationary homogeneous isotropic turbulence: The autocovariance equations of a restricted AR model

-Although the obtained restricted AR model given in \eqref{ex_model_restricted} performs slightly worst than the model given in \eqref{ex_model_l_vector}, it still improves the model obtained with the YW approach, Equation \eqref{ex_model_YW}.
+Although the obtained restricted AR model given in \eqref{ex_model_restricted} performs slightly worst than the model given in \eqref{ex_model_l_vector}, it still improves the model obtained with the Y-W approach, Equation \eqref{ex_model_YW}.
 The key idea of the presented analysis is that selecting appropriate AR model schemes through vector $\textbf{j}$ has the potential to improve the global matching between $\gamma_l^{AR}$ and $\gamma_l^{T}$.
-To the authors knowledge, this strategy has been considered only to a limited extent in a previous work \cite{Krenk2019}, assuming $\textbf{j}=[1,2, ... , 2^{N-1}]$.
+To the authors knowledge, this strategy has been considered only to a limited extent in a previous work \cite{Krenk2019}, since in that work an exponential model scheme $\textbf{j}=[1,2, ... , 2^{N-1}]$ was assumed for the presented simulations, which leaves the possibility of optimising the AR scheme unexplored.

-Finally, in order to gather the results obtained with the examples described in Sections \ref{subsec_fromVar2AR} and \ref{subsec_fromVar2AR_restricted}, Figure \ref{fig_errors_summary} shows $|e_l| = |\gamma^T_l - \gamma^{AR}_l|$, computed for the AR model obtained with the YW approach, Equation \eqref{ex_model_YW}, the AR model obtained by selecting autocovariance equations $\textbf{l}=[1,2,5]$, see Equation \eqref{ex_model_l_vector}, and the restricted models AR(5,[1,2,5]) obtained with the linear formulation, Equation \eqref{ex_model_restricted}, and the non-linear formulation, Equation \eqref{ex_AR125_0135_nonlinear}.
+Finally, to gather the results obtained with the examples described in Sections \ref{subsec_fromVar2AR} and \ref{subsec_fromVar2AR_restricted}, Figure \ref{fig_errors_summary} shows $|e_l| = |\gamma^T_l - \gamma^{AR}_l|$, computed for the AR model obtained with the Y-W approach, Equation \eqref{ex_model_YW}, the AR model obtained by selecting autocovariance equations $\textbf{l}=[1,2,5]$, see Equation \eqref{ex_model_l_vector}, and the restricted models AR(5,[1,2,5]) obtained with the linear formulation, Equation \eqref{ex_model_restricted}, and the non-linear formulation, Equation \eqref{ex_AR125_0135_nonlinear}.